SEA-PHAGES/pdm_utils/dev_guide/source/build_pypi_package.rst

         - This updates the version in four separate locations:

-            - setup.py (used by PyPI for tracking package versions)
+            - setup.cfg (used by PyPI for tracking package versions)
             - src/pdm_utils/__init__.py (can be accessed after installation)
             - docs/conf.py (for Sphinx documentation)